 I can't help but notice that when we look back through history, only a very small percentage of people are truly remembered and revered by the masses...
 So if that's our measure of success in life, good luck!
 At the end of the day, what will be important is what kind of character we lived our lives with, how attentive we were to our own emotions and inspirations, and how resolutely we served and guided others, and how we honored our own lives by using the talents and gifts we were endowed with for the betterment of the world.

-We know that we are living significant lives by the fruit that we bear.
+We can know that we are living significant lives by the fruit that we bear.
 What fruit is it we're looking for?
 Two kinds.
 One is character based fruit (are we exhibiting love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control in our lives?).
 Another is actual fruit, as in, how have we honored ourselves each day, and what we do to help others live a better life.

 Football can also be a good example if Broadway isn't your thing.
 While the quarterback's and marquis position players typically get all the glory, almost all good teams are built on great offensive lineman, most of whom very few fans know their names.
 No great quarterback, running back, or receiver could be great without a great offensive line in front of them.
 I liken our life's work to the work these linemen do.
 Certainly their coaches and teammates know their names, and value them greatly, even if the public at large is somewhat oblivious about their contribution.
 These guys do a tough job day-in and day-out, and rarely gain the glory, but they give it their all each day and are the backbone of any winning team!